rykini/MechaCar_Statistical_Analysis/README.md

 - All lots

 ![all](resources/d3_total.PNG)

 - lot 1

 ![1](resources/d3_lot1.PNG)

 - lot 2

 ![2](resources/d3_lot2.PNG)

 - lot 3

 ![3](resources/d3_lot3.PNG)

 ## Study Design: MechaCar vs Competition
+An additional analysis to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+- What metric or metrics are you going to test?

+Fuel efficiency, maintenance Costs arethe metrics to be tested.

+- What is the null hypothesis or alternative hypothesis?

+Null Hypothesis: there is no statistical difference between the MechaCar and its competitors.
+Alternative Hypothesis: there is statistical difference between the MechaCar and its competitors.

+- What statistical test would you use to test the hypothesis?
+And why?

+The best statistical test would be a two-way ANOVA test since the car types are dichotomous and the prices are continuous.

+- What data is needed to run the statistical test?

+Data from comparable vehicles would be needed.